Passport Facts for Kids | Kids World Travel Guide | Last updated: 22 May 2020

 Interestingly, the UK passport is nicknamed the 'red book', while the U.S. passport is often referred to as the 'blue book'.

-The second ranking passports of Germany, Finland, Luxembourg and Spain allow travel without visa to 172 countries.
-The passport of the USA and the UK passport are not ranked at the top but also among the most powerful passports in the world, ranking 171 and 169 respectively.
+The second ranking passports of Germany, Finland, Sweden, Luxembourg, France, Italy, Netherlands, Austria and Spain as well as South Korea allow travel without visa to 167 countries.
+The passport of the USA and the UK passport are not ranked at the top but also among the most powerful passports in the world, ranking 166 and 165 respectively.

 7. Passports usually contain between 24 and 60 pages.
 A standard US passport has 28 pages including 17 blank pages for adding entry or exit stamps and visas of the visited countries.
 The newer biometric passports come with 52 pages.
 With U.S. passports, it is even allowed to add up to 3 sets of additional pages (24 pages per set) to the passport and then an U.S. passport can contain up to 124 pages!